 USGBC LEED Gold-Certified

-Los Angeles World Airports’ commitment to a healthy environment goes well beyond ensuring its buildings meet code requirements and adhere to environmental policies and guidelines.
-In fact, upon completion the new Tom Bradley International Terminal was the largest airport in the country to achieve LEED Gold certification from the U.S. Green Building Council.
+Los Angeles World Airports’ commitment to a healthy environment goes significantly beyond ensuring its buildings meet code requirements and adhere to environmental policies and guidelines.
+In fact, upon completion, the new Tom Bradley International Terminal was the largest airport in the country to achieve LEED Gold certification from the US Green Building Council.

-The list of environmental measures undertaken was extensive and includes:
+The following list represents many of the environmental measures employed:

-- More than 75 percent of construction and demolition waste was recycled or salvaged.
+- Recycling or salvaging of more than 75 percent of construction and demolition waste.

-- Efficient light fixtures and controls with occupancy sensors were installed throughout the terminal to reduce energy costs and save energy during off-peak hours.
+- Installation of efficient light fixtures and controls with occupancy sensors throughout the terminal to reduce energy costs and save energy during off-peak hours.

-- Heating, ventilation and air conditioning controls were installed to reset temperatures to maximum efficiency without sacrificing occupant comfort.
+- Installation of heating, ventilation and air conditioning controls to reset temperatures to maximum efficiency without sacrificing occupant comfort.

-- High-efficiency fixtures resulted in an estimated 48-percent reduction in water consumption.
+- High-efficiency fixtures resulting in an estimated 48-percent reduction in water consumption.

-- Construction equipment was retrofitted with emission- and noise-reduction devices that were not available at the time of the equipment’s manufacture.
+- Retrofitting of construction equipment with emission- and noise-reduction devices that were not available at the time of the equipment’s manufacture.

-- Concrete mixers among other equipment were maintained on-site in order to reduce the number of trips construction vehicles made on-site.
+- On-site maintenance of concrete mixers among other equipment, thus reducing the number of trips construction vehicles made.